Bhutan Country Summary

 Transparency International Corruption Index | 68 |

-Corruption is relatively low in Bhutan compared to other South Asian countries, aided by a civil service ethos focused on serving the state and the king.
+Corruption is relatively low in Bhutan compared to other South Asian countries, aided by a civil service ethos that emphasizes service to the state and the king.
 Despite this, the public procurement sector faces risks due to favoritism.
 The Anti-Corruption Act addresses various forms of corruption, and the government generally enforces these regulations effectively.

 Economy